bits and pieces...

 number of short films made : 51

 number of features 3

-first film industry job : working for Raindance Film Festival
+first film industry job : Intern at The Raindance Film Festival

 Simon Hunter was born in 1969; he made his first film at seven year old.
 ‘Spaceman’ starring his parents and his dog, the 3 minute film told the story of a spaceman flying down to earth and reeking havoc on a remote cottage in the Scottish Highlands.

 Simon went on to make nearly fifty short films, whilst growing up in Dumfrieshire, Scotland.